Lakeland Public Library: Larry R. Jackson Branch Library

-The Larry R. Jackson Branch Library was originally opened in 1995, as the Lakeland Branch Library.
+The Larry R. Jackson Branch Library was originally opened in 1995 as the Lakeland Branch Library, replacing a small reading room in the city-owned Coleman-Bush building.
 It was renamed in 1998 after Larry R. Jackson, a Black attorney and president of the Lakeland branch of the NAACP who worked with city officials to establish a library in North Lakeland.